Roman-Halenko/kottans-frontend/README.md

 Wow!
 Just... wow!
 Finally, I've reached that state!
 From the first look at JavaScript, I've been waiting for a moment when I can manipulate web page with code, and now it's done!
 Elements, events... amazing!
 #### Reviewed and approved by @IgorKurkov | [Code base](https://github.com/Roman-Halenko/frontend-2019-homeworks/tree/master/submissions/Roman-Halenko/js-dom)
 Needed to improve my skills in accessing data in different ways.
 More about imperative and declarative ways.
 More attention to control event listeners (delegation, etc).

+## A Tiny JS World
+Since task not required OOP knowledge, it was not complicated.
+New important things: Operator "this", String Interpolation.
+#### Reviewed and approved by @OleksiyRudenko | [Code base](https://github.com/Roman-Halenko/a-tiny-JS-world/blob/populate-world/index.js)